moonstreet/moonstreet/content/post/vim-find.md

 Let's keep it simple and easy to remember!

-## Terminal

 [fzf](https://github.com/junegunn/fzf) is a tool that can help you deal with searching for files and then filter the results.
 Just typing `fzf` in a folder will display all files and folders, and then you can carry on typing to narrow the results.

 <img src="/fzf.png" width="400">

+[ripgrep](https://github.com/BurntSushi/ripgrep) is a tool that recursively searches the current directory for a regex pattern.
+It is blazingly fast.

-## vim
+## fzf and rg in vim

 Wouldn't it be nice to edit the selected file immediately in vim?
 Yes it would.
+Install the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin.

 At this to your .zshrc or .bashrc:

 ```sh
 function vimrg() {